 A good layer of grass clippings can also help the soil retain water as it prevents some evaporation in the ground and blocks the hot sun from drying it out.
 Not only that but with the increases in nutrients and soil richness, even more water is retained.
 Research shows that every 1% increase in soil richness can result in the soil holding 20,000 more water per acre.

 Grass clippings can also smother weed growth, meaning you won’t need to weed as often (less work for you!).
+You can even further reduce your weeding efforts by planting companion plants around your fruit trees.

 But while grass clippings can clearly benefit fruit trees in several ways, can they also cause them harm?